 The SQL library libSQLDBCHDB.so has to be available in the HANA client directory (/usr/sap/hdbclient).

 Remark: In case you installed the HANA client under the path /usr/sap/<SID>/hdbclient and face problems when you try to test the DB connection from SAP Solution Manager, please create a sym-link from /usr/sap/hdbclient to /usr/sap/<SID>/hdbclient with command:

 To avoid performance issues with the DB connection to HANA it is recommended to set the profile parameter dbs/hdb/connect_property in the SAP Solution Manager DEFAULT.PFL profile.
 See SAP Note 1761693 for details on how to set additional HANA parameter.
 Set the parameter to:

 Further information: In the general HANA settings "Client Distribution Mode" is enabled.
-This can lead to performance problems in Solution Manager's DB connection to HANA.
+This can lead to performance problems in SAP Solution Manager's DB connection to HANA.
 This concerns mainly scale-out (multi-node) HANA solutions.
-This parameter changes this behavior for DB connection from Solution Manager to HANA and disables "Client Distribution Mode" for HANA connection from Solution Manager.
+This parameter changes this behavior for DB connection from Solution Manager to HANA and disables "Client Distribution Mode" for HANA connection from SAP Solution Manager.